Hahoe Folk Village: Sunyu Line Fire

-'Sunyu Line Fire' is a folk game in which people hang a bag filled with charcoal powder on a long string hanging in the air and enjoy a spectacular event in which flames come on fire.
-In Andong's Hahoe Village, the aristocrats went boating together with a poem and a song under the full moon in July.
-At this time, he enjoyed pouring oil on egg shells or buppy pieces and flying them with a wick, or dropping pine tree stems that had been lit on Buyongdae.
+'Sunyu Line Fire' is a folk game in which people hang a bag filled with charcoal powder on a long string hanging in the air and enjoy a spectacular event in which flames leapt through the air.
+In Andong's Hahoe Village, the aristocrats took a poem and went out on the river where they sang and enjoyed the poem under the full moon in July.
+At this time, they enjoyed pouring oil on egg shells or buppy pieces and flying them with a wick, or dropping pine tree stems that had been lit at Buyongdae.

 Tourism

-Hahoe Folk Village is listed as a world heritage since 2010 and attract more than 1 million visitors per year.
+Hahoe Folk Village has been listed as a World Heritage Site since 2010 and attracts more than 1 million visitors a year.

+It has been cited by the Ministry of Culture, Sports and Tourism and the Korea Tourism Organization as one of the '100 Must-Visit Tourist Spots in Korea,' every year from 2013 until 2025, except for 2016-2017.

-Since 2021, tour carts have been blocked to enter the site in order to preserve the village.
+Since 2021, tour carts have been forbidden from entering the site in order to preserve the village.